Easter, the Best Love Story Ever Told

 As they celebrated Passover together, the precursor to the days that were to come, they shared what would be their last meal.
 As they took the bread and wine, he spoke this promise, “I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom” (Matthew 26:29).
 Yet they knew not what that meant.
 Gazing upon his betrayer as the meal ended, he sent him to do what had to be done.

 A short while later, in the Garden of Gethsemane, the tears rolled down the face of this conqueror.
-Praying, because he knew what was to come.
-That heartbroken, yet obedient cry was heard, “Father, if you are willing please, take this cup of suffering away from me.
+Praying because he knew what was to come.
+That heartbroken yet obedient cry was heard, “Father, if you are willing, please, take this cup of suffering away from me.
 Yet, I want your will to be done, not mine” (Luke 22:42).
 Three times he repeated this prayer with no answer but to continue on the path that the Son of God was sent to walk.

 Pulling up from his bowed position, he walked to where his sleeping companions waited.
 He awakened them to a confrontation they were not expecting: surrounded by those who were sent to end the influence of this humble carpenter from Nazareth.
 The religious rulers of the day were threatened by him and sent the temple guards to capture him, bringing him before their leadership.

-Standing before the governor, Pilate questioned Jesus and concluded that there were no appropriate charges for exacting punishment… causing the cries to become louder, the demands more ardent.
+Standing before the governor, Pilate questioned Jesus and concluded that there were no appropriate charges for exacting punishment… causing the cries to become louder and the demands more ardent.
 The Jewish elite wanted no conclusion but to be done with this man.
 Following the custom of the Passover season, Pilate asked the people which prisoner they wanted to be set free: Jesus or Barabbas.
 Their choice was Barabbas, a known criminal, instead of Jesus.

 He walked this earth to conquer a much greater need—rescue from sin and death.